New Music Friday For Oct. 5: Cat Power And 7 Other Albums You Should Hear Now

 Featured Albums

-- Swearin': Fall Into the Sun
+- Swearin': Fall Into the Sun (Stream)

 Featured Song: "Grow Into a Ghost"

-- Cat Power: Wanderer
+- Cat Power: Wanderer (Stream)

 Featured Song: "In Your Face"

-- F***** Up: Dose Your Dreams
+- F***** Up: Dose Your Dreams (Stream)

 Featured Song: "Accelerate"